The German ß (a.k.a. sharp s, glyph name

-germandbls) is a lowercase letter that denotes an unvoiced s sound after a long vowel or diphthong.
+germandbls) is a lowercase letter which stands for an unvoiced s sound.
 Throughout the past two hundred years, the idea of a capital version surfaced and disappeared countless times.
-In recent years, the topic has come up again.
+In recent years, the topic has come up again, and now it has become part of official German orthography.
 Here’s the deal.

 The Official Sharp S Situation

 In modern German orthography, both ß and ss denote the exact same sound: an unvoiced (or ‘sharp’) s.
 After a short vowel, you would use ss, e.g., Tasse, Biss, Schloss, Kuss (cup, bite, castle, kiss).
 More generally put, any double consonant only ever appears after a short vowel in German.
 After a long vowel or diphthong, you would use ß, e.g., reißen, außen, Stoß, Fuß (rip, outside, push, foot).
 This is important to note: In modern German, ß can only appear after a, e, i, o or u.
 That is, unless it shows up in an abbreviation, like ‘Rßf.’ for ‘Rußfilter’ (zoot filter), but that is rare.
 In medieval texts, you may also occasionally spot it after y.

 If, for whatever reason, the ß is not available, you replace it with ss.
 Think of typewriters, encodings or fonts that do not include it.
 In Switzerland, the ß has been abolished altogether, and ss is always used instead of ß there.

 Until recently, there was no uppercase version of ß in German orthography.
 If you set a word like ‘Straße’ (‘street’) in uppercase or small caps, you used to spell it ‘STRASSE’, i.e. turn the ß into a double S. But this has changed in 2017.
 Now you can also use a cap sharp S. In other words, we have a good reason to put capital sharp S into our fonts.